blakestickland/google-book-search/PLAN.md

 HTML:

-Input (search terms from user in it) submit button (click after user pops in search terms.
+Input (search terms from user in it) YES submit button (click after user pops in search terms.
+YES
-<div> grid of books
+<div> grid of books YES
-Script tags at bottom of html
+Script tags at bottom of html YES

 JAVASCRIPT:

-Const API URL
+Const API URL YES
-Function to receive string input (search value by user) Event click >1.
+Function to receive string input (search value by user) YES Event click >1.
 Alert (if no input) 2. (inside event listener) call specified fetch Variable for Book titles
 Variable for Authors